blog-ftr-img

 20 minutes with the CFO

-About the Author: Salvatore Tirabassi is a seasoned Chief Financial Officer and change agent with over 25 years of success transforming finance to innovate, grow, and increase shareholder value.
-Based in or operating out of the New York City Area, Salvatore specializes in providing Fractional CFO services to businesses, offering strategic financial guidance to drive growth and success.
+About the Author: Salvatore Tirabassi is a seasoned Chief Financial Officer and change agent with over 25 years of success transforming operations to innovate, grow, and increase shareholder value.
+Based in or operating out of the New York City Area, Salvatore specializes in providing Fractional CFO services, offering strategic financial guidance to drive growth and success.
 Connect with Salvatore on LinkedIn or CFO PRO+Analytics for more financial management and strategic planning insights.